veenavamp/nodejs-demo-app/README.md

 # Running Node.js apps with docker - example code

-This repository is used as support of my video(https://www.youtube.com/watch?v=7rqavBlLFbg) about how to run node.js applications using docker.
-It includes examples of linked services, envioronment variables, node_modules optiomization and integration with npm 5 using package-lock to optimize dependency installation on image building.

 ## Example APP
 The example Node.js app includes dummy code and tests